npatel149/enodo-fullstack-challenge/README.md

 ### E2E Testing
 Comming soon...

-## Serve App Locally without Docker Compose
+## 2. Without using Docker Compose

 1. __PreSetup__:
 To convert Given xlsx input data file to sqlite3 db and install application dependencies, navigate to the root directory of the repo and execute the following command.